UmutCosk/AutoConcedeBot_LoR/README.md

 Note:
--Make sure you start both scripts at the same time -Your resolution needs to have a ratio of 1.77 like for example 1920x1080 or 1366x768
+-Make sure you start both scripts at the same time -Your resolution needs to have a ratio of 1.77 like for example 1920x1080 or 1366x768 -If you change the delay values, then make sure both winning / loosing phase (if/else statements) delays add up to the same value.